RMLio/social-media-archiving/harvesting-tool-comparison/README.md

 After an initial selection we tested several of the surveyed tools.
 This folder contains the documentation we created during this testing activity.

+We thank *Stephanie Chen* for setting up and testing most of the different tools.